meowstrapper/DroidBlox/README.md

 It is a [Bloxstrap](https://github.com/bloxstraplabs/bloxstrap) alternative to android except there are some features that are **not currently possible** in the android version.

+## THIS APP REQUIRES ROOT!!
+Wait for me to release a version that doesn't require root.
+Right now the technique used for non-root configuration (by using clone apps) is patched.

 # When will it release?
 Anytime soon, maybe if I dont procasinate about making it.